StudioEtrange/mambo/README.md

 * see `env.default` for detail

-* TO BE COMPLETED
+* TODO TO BE COMPLETED

-### Using a conf file
+### Using a user environment file

-* You could create a conf file (ie: `mambo.env`) to set any available variables and put it everywhere.
+* You could create a user environment file (default name : `mambo.env`) to set any available variables and put it everywhere.
 By default it will be looked for from your home directory

     ```
-    ./mambo -f $HOME/mambo.site up
+    ./mambo -f mambo.env up
     ```

+* By default, mambo will look for any existing user environment file into `$HOME/mambo.env`

-* A conf file syntax is liked docker-compose env file syntax.
+* A user environment file syntax is liked docker-compose env file syntax.
 It is **NOT** a shell file.
 Values are not evaluated.

     ```